 Don't forget, most of your plastic bottles will be recyclable!
 So make sure you rinse them out and recycle as many products as you can once they run out.

-Clean the cabinet itself
+Clean the Cabinet

 Now that you have the chance, you don't have to put off cleaning your bathroom furniture any longer.
 So take advantage of an empty cabinet, get your cleaning products out, and give it a thorough clean through.
 You might not get another chance like this for a while.